 Leveraging psychology as a marketing tactic is a great way to get your brand noticed among millions of possible distractions.
 If you learn what is most engaging to buyers and when they are most likely to make a purchase, you can channel that knowledge to attract potential customers.
-Here are four tips on using psychology to improve your marketing strategy.
+Here are six tips on using psychology to improve your marketing strategy.

-1. Provide context
+1. Provide context.

 When your customers shop online, you want them to still have an "in-store" experience.
-Rather than just offering a product or service as is, provide additional information to personalize customer experience.
+Rather than just offering a product or service as is, provide additional information to personalize the customer experience.

 "When making decisions, people love context," said Clemens.
 "They want to know what other people are doing, and they tend to opt for the same."